tastybug/zettelkasten/catalog/gcp/gcp-storage.md

 * buckets cannot be nested and the name is _global_
 * objects can move between buckets
 * objects are encrypted at rest
+* a bucket can be
+  * multi-regional (you pick europe, asia, north-america and it will spread the data across some concrete regions)
+  * dual-region: you pick 2 concrete regions
+  * single region: it's kept in one region that you can select
 * offers fine-grained access control to complete buckets or single objects
   * a maximum of 100 access control lists can exist per bucket
   * an ACL specifies a list of users (can be concrete users, `allUsers` or `allAuthenticatedUsers`) and the permission (`owner`, `writer`, `reader`)